 Enabling billing and setting a daily budget

 If your application needs more resources than the free quotas, enable billing to pay for the additional usage.
 If you already had a billing account when you created the project, then billing will automatically be enabled.
+For more information, see Billing settings.

 If you don't have a billing account, add one in the Developers Console.

-- In the top-right, click Settings and select Billing accounts.
+- Go to the Billing accounts.

 - Click New billing account and follow the on-screen instructions to set up a billing account.